 Student Requirements for Completion of the Course: 0042

-A student must have a C or better in the course and have completed the assigned lab work and hours.
+A student must have a C or better in the course and have completed the assigned lab work with a 70% or better.
 Required assignments are listed on the assessment chart and schedule below.